-Column 8b: Enter the total cost and charges above the monthly outlier threshold for patients with Certain Conditions 7.

-Column 9a: Enter the total cost and charges at or below the monthly outlier threshold for patients with Certain Conditions 8.

-Column 9b: Enter the total cost and charges above the monthly outlier threshold for patients with Certain Conditions 8.

-Column 10a: Enter the total cost and charges at or below the monthly outlier threshold for patients with Certain Conditions 9.

-Column 10b: Enter the total cost and charges above the monthly outlier threshold for patients with Certain Conditions 9.
+Column 6b: Enter the total cost and charges above the monthly outlier threshold for patients with Certain Conditions 5.

-Total Column: “Total Population Charges,” which is calculated by adding the amounts in all columns from 1a to 10b, is automatically populated in this cell.

-Line Descriptions

 Line 1: Enter the covered charges for CCBHC services under each population group in columns 1a–10b, as described above.
 The total column at the far right of this table sums the “Total Population Charges.”

 Line 2: For demonstration year 1 (DY1) only, enter the additional anticipated covered charges for CCBHC services under each population group in columns 1a–10b, as described above.
 These should only be charges not captured in line 1.
 The total column at the far right of this table sums the “Total Population Charges.”